SomeMinecraftModder/osdev/README.md

 ├───cpu # Files related to the CPU, like ports or interrupts.
 ├───debug # Files used for debugging purposes.
 ├───drivers # As the name states, are drivers like the keyboard or screen driver.
+├───fs # Files related to File Systems and hard disks.
 ├───iso # Folder created after successful build.
 Includes bin file (The OS) and grub.cfg (Grub configuration file).
 │   └───boot
 │       └───grub